AkashJohnSubash/LocalPlanDrone/README.md

 # ControlLab

-Problem Statement: Perform an overtake manoeuvre for a drone.
+Problem Statement: Perform an overtake manoeuvre for a drone.(Deatailed MPC formulation in doc\report.tex)

 Control :